Feb

 View Event →

-Talks with The Arc Trust Webinars
+Talks with The Arc Trust Monthly Webinar

 Do you or a loved one receive government benefits like Supplemental Security Income (SSI) or Medicaid?
 Not sure on how to save for the future and keep these benefits?
 In our webinar series, Talks with The Arc Trust, we cover the options that people have when saving for the future, the ins and outs of those options, and how they work with various government benefits.
-Webinars take place on the third Wednesday of each month at 12:00 pm.
-ET.
-There is no cost, but you do need to register.
-Registration is for the full webinar series.

 View Event →